mpiersonsmela/tbox-conda/README.md

 # About tbox-scan
 A lightweight tool for discovering tboxes in a given FASTA sequence adapted from tbdb.io.
 Uses INFERNAL for prediction.
 Employs TBDB feature identification to identify likely specifier sequence.
 Provides predicted specifier region, most likely specifier, T-box sequence, and makes structure predictions.
 For transcriptional T-boxes, will also attempt to fold terminator structure.
 Feature refinement based on gene context and host organism tRNAs is not included in this tool.
 This tool is part of the T-box Annotation Database (TBDB, https://tbdb.io) collection.
 Currently only supports input files with a single FASTA header and sequence.
 Accepts whole genomes as inputs.

+Additional code for advanced users who want to perform downstream gene analysis and tRNA matching is available at: https://github.com/mpiersonsmela/tbox

 # Dependencies
 This program is written for unix operating systems and requires INFERNAL, python, biopython, and pandas.
 Installation of dependencies is easiest using conda in a conda environment.